-Youth Arts Yeppoon, initiated by Arts educator and Facilitator Lee-Ann Handley, was established this year after she had witnessed a strong need for more opportunities for youth engagement in creative pursuits.
-Now leading the way, inspiring other local arts orgs and popup shops to follow suit, Lee-Ann couldn’t be more excited for the future of youth arts.
+A wonderful youth arts moment has struck Yeppoon this year after a strong need for more opportunities for youth engagement in creative pursuits was identified.
+Inspiring local arts orgs and popup shops have begun to run workshops from sculpture to puppet making in an attempt to fill the gap and inspire young people into the arts.
+How exciting for the future of youth arts!
 In lieu of a local video showcasing genuine arts programs for youth (meaning I’ll have to make one soon 😉 ) be inspired by this TEDx Talk advocating arts for youth and the critical value of creative thinking.

 Why Youth Arts?

 Local school teacher, Lee-Ann, says it’s a blessing that in her educators’ role she is able to contribute her passion for the arts in her career and in the community.

 “I saw opportunities for youth engagement in authentic art making practice reduce with the new QLD curriculum implemented and increased overload on the educational system,” Lee-Ann said.

 Sharing that she established a youth arts group out of a need to create a more inclusive platform for everybody, Lee-Ann said that all ages, experiences and paths in life can benefit from the arts.